Inuit Knowledge and Climate Change

 Share

-Inuit communities, elders and hunters, speak regarding social and ecological impacts of a warming Arctic and their conception of poles shifting, winds different, stars unrecognized.
+Inuit people, elders and hunters, speak regarding social and ecological impacts of climate change – a warming Arctic and their conception of poles shifting, winds different, stars unrecognized.
 A Labrador Inuit Aurora Borealis myth illuminates their traditional connection with the stars.

 global warming and the arctic ocean